Unlimited presents a short animation to help us explain the social model of disability, the important approach to disability which informs our work…

 Within the UK much of the cultural sector works from a social model approach – for example, Arts Council of England uses it to underpin their work and it features heavily within their guidance to NPOs.

 When working internationally, the Unlimited team have found it hard to fully explain the model and its impact – often thought we’d thought we’d got the message across only to find out that our explanations had been lost in translation.
 There are many papers and articles but they often rely heavily on words.

 The solution?
 To commission an animation without words to get across the concept of those in charge removing barriers rather than trying to cure or change the individual.
-And what better day to launch it that on Zero Discrimination Day – which highlights the right of everyone to be free from discrimination.

 Thanks to funding for Unlimited International (via Arts Council England’s Ambitions for Excellence fund), we commissioned an animator to tackle the challenge.
 Joel Simon is no stranger to Unlimited, having gained an original commission as part of Unlimited London 2012 for the multi award winning short Macropolis.
 After a highly competitive tender process, Joel was awarded the brief: “I was extremely happy and privileged to direct this animated film, as a disabled person I’ve often come across a lot of misconceptions about the needs of disabled people, and I believe that this film carries an important role in addressing some of these misconceptions and illustrating good practices.”